gloeffelholz/job-search-command-center-privacy/README.md

 ## Setup path A (recommended): Google Sheets + Apps Script

 This is the fastest way to get started.
 It uses Google Sheets as your database and Google Apps Script as a lightweight API.
+If you run into repeated authorization or deployment issues, switch to Path B. Path B is more reliable because it uses a standard API and explicit credentials.

 ### What you’ll create
 - One Google Sheet to store your job pipeline